mrmdlab/Segmenthor/README.md

 - Ctrl+Z, undo one control point
     - when undo the first operation, don't predict mask, becasue there're no more control points
 - encrypt software
-    - fast mock account verification
+    - fast mock account verification. done
     - Nuitka compilation
-- display a message after mask is saved successfully
 - don't compute image embedding unless `S` is pressed.
 User can quickly go through all the slices and identify which slices have tumor.
 Then enter SEGMENT mode. then press `S` at every slice that has tumor.
 For example, if 6 slices have tumor, enter SEGMENT mode, press `S` at each of the 6 slices.
 Computation will be done in multiple processes (i.e. in parallel).
 They should be done at about the same time.
 - Fix bug: when going to SEGMENT, then ZOOMPAN, then SEGMENT again, shouldn't compute embedding twice
 - what parameters need to be renewed when loading a new image?